Teskh/SCP/structure.md

 │   └── jsconfig.json             # Or tsconfig.json if using TypeScript
 │
-├── data/                         # Runtime data (add to .gitignore) │   └── production_tracker.db     # The SQLite database file
+├── data/                         # Runtime data (add to .gitignore) │   └── database.db               # The SQLite database file
 │
 ├── scripts/                      # Helper scripts
 │   └── setup_database.py         # Script to initialize DB